UK Government Advice on COVID-19 Secure Workplaces

 To help the organisations/employers, the Chartered Institution of Building Services Engineers (CIBSE) has published a report providing practical advice, intended to give business owners and managers an outline of ventilation systems commonly encountered in buildings to assist in the preparation to re-open workplaces.
 This guidance will inform considerations of safe working practices and the provision of ventilation in buildings.
 The advice contained in this document specifically concerns the ventilation provision in indoor spaces and presents advice as to what can be done to reduce the risk of viral infection transmission indoors, as such it should be read in conjunction with advice on social distancing, cleaning and other building management advice.

 Using advanced Computational Fluid Dynamics (CFD) techniques, we have unique expertise in modelling and simulation of different ventilation systems including both natural and mechanical ventilation systems (e.g. supply/extract, heat recovery, extraction, air conditioning, fan coils, chilled beams and etc).
 Our simulation tools allow a meticulous assessment of the current ventilation system to obtain key parameters such as air freshness level (air residence time), air change per hour, particle extraction, temperature/pressure/velocity measurement, etc. This would enable us to assess the performance of existing ventilation systems in minimising the risks of airborne transmission of COVID-19 (SARS-CoV2) in any workplace.
+We also have experience in optimisation vaccine storage and refrigeration.
 Below are some recent examples of our simulation and design projects for a wide range of HVAC systems.
 For more information Contact Us.

 Ultra Clean Room Simulation